-Spring is officially here so what better time than now do a complete wardrobe overhaul.
-I’ve always found there’s something quite cathartic about cleaning your closet as it allows you to take stock of what you own and be reminded of pieces you may have forgotten about and pinpoint what might be missing from your wardrobe.
+With a little extra time up our sleeves at home right now there’s no better time to do a complete wardrobe overhaul.
+I’ve always found there’s something quite cathartic about cleaning out one’s closet as it allows you to take stock of what you own and pinpoint what might be missing from your wardrobe.
 So, are you ready to clean?

 Take out everything

-In order to thoroughly do a stocktake make sure you take out everything in your wardrobe so you can inspect every single garment.
-This process will obviously take quite awhile so be sure to set aside enough time to do it (I promise you’ll feel better afterwards!).
+Firstly in order to thoroughly do a thorough stocktake make sure you take out everything in your wardrobe so you can inspect every single garment.
+This process will obviously take quite awhile so be prepared to devote plenty of time to it in order to do it properly (I promise you’ll feel better afterwards!).

-For me, I have one basic rule: if I haven’t worn something in over a year then it has got to go.
-I think that’s a really good indication of how crucial it is to your wardrobe; if you’ve made it through all four seasons you haven’t once taken it out once then there’s usually a 100 per cent likelihood that you won’t wear it again.
+I have one basic rule I stick to: if I haven’t worn something in over a year then it has got to go.
+I think that’s a really good indication of how crucial something is to your wardrobe; if you’ve made it through all four seasons you haven’t once taken it out once then there’s usually a 100 per cent likelihood that you won’t wear it again.

 Also if something is damaged and beyond repair or is looking really tatty it’s probably time to say goodbye to it.
 You want your wardrobe to be filled with pieces that you love and are functional.